On Helly number for crystals and cut-and-project sets: Helly numbers for two-dimensional crystals

-In the last section we give sharp bound for Helly number for two-dimensional crystals.
-The corollary \ref{thm:crystals} says that the Helly number of a two-dimensional $k$-crystal is not greater than $4k$.
+In the final section we give a sharp bound for the Helly numbers of two-dimensional crystals depending on the number of copies of the lattice used.
+Corollary \ref{thm:crystals} says that the Helly number of a two-dimensional $k$-crystal is not greater than $4k$.
 Below we will show that it is not greater than $k+6$ for $k\geq 6$, and even smaller for other $k$.
 Without loss of generality for all crystals below we will use $\Z^2$ as the generating lattice.

-We start from an example that Helly constant $k+6$ can be attained.
-Throughout the section we refer to the second part of the lemma \ref{lem:empty}, so for a given crystal $S$ we will be interested only in empty convex polygons with vertices from $S$ with maximal number of vertices.
+We start from an example of a $k$-crystal with Helly number at least $k+6$ and later show that it is optimal for $k\geq 6$.
+Throughout the section we refer to the second part of Lemma \ref{lem:empty}, so for a given crystal $S$ we will be interested only in empty convex polygons with vertices from $S$ with maximal number of vertices.